Subscribe

 There are many reasons why your pit bull has allergies.
 A few of the different causes of your pit bull’s allergies include:

 Environment.
 Since pit bulls have a sleek undercoat, they don’t have thick fur to protect them from environmental irritants like other dog breeds.
-Grasses, pollen, and other environmental irritants that your dog comes into contact with on a walk could trigger an allergic reaction.
+Grasses, pollen, and other environmental irritants your dog comes into contact with on a walk could trigger an allergic reaction.

 Underlying medical concerns.
 Fungal infections and yeast infections that develop in moist areas like your dog’s ears, paws, and groin could be what’s causing your dog’s skin conditions.

 Internal and external parasites.
 Fleas, ticks, and mites can result in skin symptoms like itching, excessive scratching, and hair loss.
-Some dogs can also have a flea allergy, which causes their skin to over-react to the bite of even a single flea.
+Some dogs can also have a flea allergy, which causes their skin to overreact to the bite of even a single flea.

 Grooming and cleaning products.
 Shampoo, detergent, and perfume could irritate your pit bull’s sensitive skin.

 Seasonal allergies.
-Pit bulls are susceptible to seasonal allergies just like humans.
+Pit bulls are susceptible to seasonal allergies, just like humans.
 Seasonal allergens, like certain types of pollen, may irritate your pit bull.

 👉 Your veterinarian can diagnose your pit bull’s allergies and help you treat them.

-Common symptoms of allergies in pit bulls
+Common signs of allergies in pit bulls

 The specific symptoms of allergies seen in dog breeds vary depending on the cause.
 These symptoms are the most common signs of dog allergies: